 UNDAF MTR Phase Expected Result MTR Planning A finalized MTR Plan/TOR, and Consultant's TOR approved and endorsed by both the UN and the respective 14 PICT governments and stakeholders.

-MTR Implementation through A Draft Inception Report by consultants at the end of Week 2 of the assignment. desk review and consultations - 1.2. a.c ceps.c y consolitants at the cha of Week 2 of the assignment. with PICTs and UN Relevance of the UNDAF to national and regional development plans determined with any adjustments required Status of UNDAF outcome results analysed with monitoring and evaluation capacity of the UN and PICT governments enhanced.
+MTR Implementation through desk review and consultations with PICTs and UN A Draft Inception Report by consultants at the end of Week 2 of the assignment.
+Relevance of the UNDAF to national and regional development plans determined with any adjustments required Status of UNDAF outcome results analysed with monitoring and evaluation capacity of the UN and PICT governments enhanced.
 Lessons learnt identified as way forward to achieve UNDAF goals and the MDGs.
 UNDAF implementation and review processes assessed including the quality of the UN's contribution towards the attainment of UNDAF goals, and MDG.
 UN aid effectiveness in the Pacific UNDAF region analysed including the impact of UN reforms on UN delivery of development assistance.
 MTR Report Finalization A finalized MTR report endorsed by both RCs, UNCTs, 14 PICT governments and all stakeholders participating in the MTR exercise.